xernphoton/git-shell/README.md

 ### Linux

 This will soon be available through your package manager of choice.
-For now, save this <a href="https://raw.githubusercontent.com/xernphoton/git-shell/main/git.sh" download="git.sh">file</a> and add it to your path.
+For now, click <a href="https://github.com/xernphoton/git-shell/releases/download/alpha/git.sh" download="git.sh">here</a> and add it to your path.

 ### MacOS

 This will soon be available through Homebrew.
-For now, save this <a href="https://raw.githubusercontent.com/xernphoton/git-shell/main/git.sh" download="git.sh">file</a> and add it to your path.
+For now, click <a href="https://github.com/xernphoton/git-shell/releases/download/alpha/git.sh" download="git.sh">here</a> and add it to your path.

 ### Windows

 ~~This will soon be available through its website.
-For now, save this file and add the `.bat` to your path.~~ Not available yet!
+For now, click here and add the `.bat` to your path.~~ Not available yet!

 ## Features